Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/discussions.md

 ### Getting Notifications

 With Slingshot notifications, you can get informed when someone sent a message to you or in a discussion thread you're following.
-You can check the current Notification settings for Discussions and tweak them as needed.
+You can check the current **Notification** settings for discussions and tweak them as needed.
 Follow the links for further details about [notifications](notifications.md).